opensoars/ytmp3dl-core/README.md

 * Better logging
 * Better error handling more try catch
+* Command line interface [ytmp3dl-cli](https://github.com/opensoars/ytmp3dl-cli).
+* REST server [ytmp3dl-server](https://github.com/opensoars/ytmp3dl-server) to CRUD (manage) downloads.
 * Front-end features.
 Which will be maintained in a new project repo..
 More info soon. [ytmp3dl-server](https://github.com/opensoars/ytmp3dl-server) will be used in the process of creating user friendly experiences.
-* Command line interface [ytmp3dl-cli](https://github.com/opensoars/ytmp3dl-cli).
 * Download retries, where will they be handled?